a2800276/gaml/README.md

     <div class='bla'></div>

-In case you are interested, read more about haml [here](http://haml.info/) but beware that most of the "advanced" features are not implemented by design.

 This means the library lacking a number of haml features, which, depending on your point of view is either a good thing or a catatrophe: